wp-plugins/edd-hide-download/readme.txt

 == Screenshots ==

-1. The new checkbox added to the bottom of Easy Digital Download's Download Configuration metabox
+1. The new options added to the bottom of Easy Digital Download's Download Configuration metabox

+== Upgrade Notice ==

+= 1.1 =
+You can now prevent direct access to a download

 == Changelog ==

+= 1.1 =
+* New: Option for disabling direct access to the download.
+User will be redirected to homepage.
+Props alex.i
+* Tweak: Updated .pot file with new localized text strings

 = 1.0.1 =
 * Tweak: Moved to bottom of download configuration metabox and added a title.